Expert > Robert J. Glushko

 Robert J. Glushko is an information scientist, professor at UC Berkeley, and author of The Discipline of Organizing, a foundational text that reframes how we think about organizing information in both human and computational systems.
 His work bridges libraries, software systems, data modeling, and digital platforms, showing that organizing is not just classification—it is the intentional design of relationships that make information usable.
 By treating organizing as a cross-disciplinary practice, Glushko provides a shared language for designers, engineers, and knowledge architects to build systems that are coherent, adaptable, and meaningful.

-He is best known for his book The Discipline of Organizing, which introduces a unifying framework for analyzing and designing organizing systems.
-The book integrates perspectives from computer science, information science, cognitive science, and design, offering a flexible model that applies equally to databases, APIs, taxonomies, and physical environments.
-Central to his approach is the idea that organizing is about intent—what relationships are created, for whom, and for what purposes—rather than any specific technology or method.
+He is best known for The Discipline of Organizing, which offers a unifying framework for analyzing and designing organizing systems.
+Drawing from computer science, information science, cognitive science, and design, the book presents a flexible model that applies across contexts: databases, APIs, taxonomies, and physical environments alike.
+At the core of this approach is intent—what relationships are created, for whom, and for what purposes—rather than any specific tool or method.

 Back to Library